 The OOH was designed as a single-page website to help move readers through the content efficiently and complete survey questions.
 The survey questions were presented in two sections: first Link light rail fare questions and then parking questions along with demographic questions.
-Back-end technology of the survey allowed the project team to compare demographic information with preference for fares and parking options.
+The back-end technology of the survey allowed the project team to compare demographic information with preferences for fares and parking options.

-The OOH and survey were available in ten languages: English, Spanish, Simplified and Traditional Chinese, Vietnamese, Korean, Tagalog, Russian, Amharic, and Somali.
-Survey participants were asked both quantitative and qualitative questions about their regular travel, how and where they use Link light rail and parking locations, and what they liked about the options presented.
-Participants could provide open-ended, write-in comments as well, which were then categorized to help solidify the project team's understanding of passenger preferences, priorities, and other elements to support recommendations to the Sound Transit Board of Directors.
+The OOH and survey were available in ten languages: English, Spanish, Simplified Chinese, Traditional Chinese, Vietnamese, Korean, Tagalog, Russian, Amharic, and Somali.
+Survey participants were asked both quantitative and qualitative questions about their regular travel, how and where they used Link light rail and parking options, and what they liked about the new options presented.
+Participants could provide open-ended (write-in) comments as well, which were then categorized to help solidify the project team's understanding of passenger behaviors, preferences, priorities, and other elements to support recommendations to the Sound Transit Board of Directors.